tugushigiorgi/ClassroomRESTAPI/README.md

 These features collectively provide a beautifully structured virtual classroom experience.
 Teachers can efficiently manage classrooms, share information, and evaluate student assignments, while students can easily join, participate, submit files, and receive feedback.

+## Technologies Used

+- `ASP.NET Core 7`: The core framework for building the REST API.

+- `Entity Framework Core`: Used for database access and management.

+- `ASP.NET Core Identity`: Employed for user authentication and management.

+- `JSON Web Tokens (JWT)`: Utilized for secure user authentication and authorization.

+ - `Swagger`: documenting and testing API endpoints.

+- `Microsoft SQL ` or another supported database: To store application data.